The Ambassadors: Synopsis

 Strether himself is introduced to Paris in a way that starts to open his own mind and heart to a larger vision of the world's possibilities.
 He feels alive and renewed.
 His own interest in returning to America wanes.
 It is also clear that he is not exerting himself to talk Chad into returning.
-He develops some feelings for Madame de Vionnet.
-To his surprise, Chad assists in arranging a very advantageous marriage for Madame de Vionnet's daughter.
-This leaves Strether to wonder what might be going on between Chad and the mother.
+He develops an admiration for Madame de Vionnet.
+Chad has made clear he has no interest in marrying Jeanne de Vionnet, for whom he arranges a suitable marriage, while his liaison continues "virtuously" with Mme de Vionnet.

 Meanwhile, Mrs. Newsome grows tired of Strether's failure to act.
 She sends over a set of new ambassadors to accomplish the mission—including her daughter and son-in-law.
 The group clearly doesn't see Paris, life's possibilities, Chad or Madame de Vionnet in the same way that Strether does.
 Sarah (Newsome) Pocock demands that Strether get himself in line and insist to Chad that Chad return.
-While the Pocock party is away on a short trip, Strether ventures out of Paris for a day of random wandering and accidentally happens upon Chad and Madame de Vionnet in a setting where it is evident that they are romantically and sexually entangled.
-He feels deceived but still acknowledges the improvements in Chad's character.
+The Pocock party departs on a brief tour before their departure for home.

+Strether takes a day for himself to enjoy the countryside, and happens upon Chad and Madame de Vionnet in a manner that makes it evident that they are romantically and sexually involved.
+He feels disappointed but still acknowledges the improvements in Chad's character.

-Chad makes the decision to return to Woollett, which will mean the sundering of his relationship with Madame de Vionnet.
-Strether has very mixed feelings about this.
-He, too, will return to Woollett, even if this means a less-alive existence.
-It is unclear whether Mrs. Newsome will receive him back into her graces.
+Chad seems tempted to return to Woollett, which might mean the sundering of his relationship with Madame de Vionnet, despite his acknowledgement that this would abandon her to a condition of social and emotional desolation.